 Surging once again, Bucks host Nets

-Right back to their winning ways after losing their 16-game winning streak this past weekend, the Milwaukee Bucks are back home to welcome the visiting Brooklyn Nets on Thursday night.
+Right back to their winning ways after losing their 16-game winning streak this past weekend, the Milwaukee Bucks return home to welcome the visiting Brooklyn Nets on Thursday night.

 The Bucks defeated the Orlando Magic 134-123 on the road on Tuesday night.
 It was Milwaukee’s 14th consecutive win over Orlando, the longest active winning streak for a team against a single opponent in the NBA.

+Star Giannis Antetokounmpo sat out that contest with a non-COVID illness.
+He has been ruled out for Thursday’s game due to right hand soreness.

-Without Giannis Antetokounmpo and Jrue Holiday, the Bucks were led by Brook Lopez, who scored 26 points, while Jevon Carter and Khris Middleton each added 24.
+Without Antetokounmpo and Jrue Holiday on Tuesday, the Bucks were led by Brook Lopez.
+He scored 26 points and Jevon Carter and Khris Middleton each added 24.
 Middleton also supplied a team-high 11 assists in his first start since Dec.
 15.

 “Doing a little bit of everything, (he) set a good tone for us early,” Bucks coach Mike Budenholzer said of Middleton.
 “We’re fortunate to have a guy like him.
 We were fortunate to have him come off the bench for a good, long stretch. … He’s going to continue it where he’s always been in our starting lineup.”